holzkohlengrill/Snippets-of-5S/Snippets of 5S.md

 For clarification, I want to list some (partly subjective) statements regarding 5S – what it is and what it is not:

 <h2>5S …</h2>
-	… is helps creating standards, NOT a laws
-	… is NOT just a tool; it is part of the lean philosophy … is pointless whether it is not accepted
+	… is helps creating standards; a standard is NOT a law … is NOT just a tool; it is part of the lean philosophy … is pointless whether it is not accepted
 	… is intended to get work done better (>> focus lies on the employees)